forbesaw/for-data-science/sql/README.md

 While SQL does not need to be formatted for it to run, we need other people to read it.
 Consistency is key for this to work and these conventions are designed to be readable & simple to execute.
 Consider these strong guidelines so that we all can read each others’ queries.

-TODO: format this page and scrape

 ## Conventions
-Capitalize SQL Keywords; everything else should be lowercase
+Capitalize SQL Keywords; everything else should be lowercase.

 ### Aliasing & naming
 - To name an expression or subquery use AS
 - To name a table do NOT use AS